 Alternate-day fasting can help you lose weight, and help lower your risk of heart disease and type 2 diabetes.
 Dr. Krista Varady created a version of this diet which she calls, “The Every Other Day Diet.”

 While restrictive, this diet tends to hold people’s attention longer than most.
 The length of time that seems to produce the most benefits is 12 weeks, which is also the number of weeks that most human trials aim to achieve.

 The 6/1 Fast is a simple fast where you eat nothing for one 24 hour period each week, starting with any meal (breakfast, lunch or dinner).
 During this time, doctors recommend that you drink plenty of water.
 Low-sugared coffee, tea, and other non-caloric and non-alcoholic beverages are permitted.

 A form of The Keto Diet includes an aspect of intermittent fasting that some people find helpful and effective.
 During every meal, eat your vegetables first and then eat your protein, with meals to be completed between 11 am to 6 pm, with intermittent fasting hours from 6 pm to 11 am.
 Refrain from heavy carbs like bread, pasta, and rice.
 Keep in mind that drastic reductions in carbs can make you feel a little foggy.

 The Master Cleanse: Lemon Juice & Cayenne Pepper Fast

-The Master Cleanse consists of drinking only water mixed with a half-teaspoon of lemon juice and a hint of cayenne pepper 5 to 8 times per day, for 5 to 10 days.
+The Master Cleanse consists of drinking only water mixed with a half-teaspoon of lemon juice and a hint of cayenne pepper five to eight times per day, for five to ten days.